tableau/container_image_builder/README.md

 [![Community Supported](https://img.shields.io/badge/Support%20Level-Community%20Supported-457387.svg)](https://www.tableau.com/support-levels-it-and-developer-tools)

 Use this tool to install database drivers and other artifacts needed in your Tableau containers.
 It downloads database driver files from official websites managed by the database vendors.
 Therefore, the path or the availability of a database driver can change at any moment.
-It is recommended to backup the files in your internal network.
+It is recommended to create a backup of the files in your internal network.

 ## How it works
 There are 3 phases: